rseanhall/sdk-api/sdk-api-src/content/winuser/nf-winuser-getkeyboardlayoutnamea.md

 <b>Beginning in Windows 8:</b> The preferred method to retrieve the language associated with the current keyboard layout or input method is a call to <a href="/uwp/api/windows.globalization.language.currentinputmethodlanguagetag">Windows.Globalization.Language.CurrentInputMethodLanguageTag</a>.
 If your app passes language tags from <b>CurrentInputMethodLanguageTag</b> to any <a href="/windows/desktop/Intl/national-language-support-functions">National Language Support</a> functions, it must first convert the tags by calling <a href="/windows/desktop/api/winnls/nf-winnls-resolvelocalename">ResolveLocaleName</a>.

 > [!NOTE]
-> The winuser.h header defines GetKeyboardLayoutName as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The winuser.h header defines GetKeyboardLayoutName as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also